luisamiranda/game-of-life/README.md

-# Game of Life in JS
+# The Game of Life

-Fullstack Academy workshop.
+Grace Hopper Academy workshop creating Conway's Game of Life in object-oriented Javascript, implemented and extended by Luisa de Miranda.